rajaskakodkar/fish-classifier/README.md

-# fish-classifier
+# guitar-classifier
-Fish classifier using fastai library
+A Deep Learning Model to classify acoustic, electric and bass guitars using fastai library.